 For cleaning and wiping brushes, you could use a variety of items.

-- I’ve seen artists wipe their brushes on a roll of paper towels
+- Some artists wipe their brushes on a roll of paper towels

-- Now I use a kitchen towel – sometimes called a tea towel.
-Folded to a convenient size, it absorbs water from the brush, dries quickly, and I don’t have to replace it as often as the paper towels.
-Use whatever is most convenient for your uses..
+- Presently, I use a kitchen towel – sometimes called a tea towel.
+Folded to a convenient size, it absorbs water from the brush, and dries quickly.
+Use whatever is convenient for you.

 I lay the brushes on the towel so the tips hang over and won’t bend into weird shapes when drying.